petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 1. If you have a default configuration file uploaded to a storage account, you can select it in **Default configuration**.
 1. Select **Exclude from latest** if you don't want this version to appear as the latest version when you create a VM.
 1. For **End of life date**, choose a date in the future to track when this version should be retired.
 It isn't deleted or removed automatically, it's only for your own tracking.
-1. To replicate this version to other regions, select the **Replication** tab and add more regions and make changes to the number of replicas per region.
+1. To replicate this version to other regions, select the **Replication** tab, add more regions, and make changes to the number of replicas per region.
 The original region where your version was created must be in the list and can't be removed.
 1. When you're done making changes, select **Review + create** at the bottom of the page.
 1. When validation shows as passed, select **Create** to deploy your VM application version.

 ### [PowerShell](#tab/powershell1)

 Create the VM application definition using [`New-AzGalleryApplication`](https://learn.microsoft.com/powershell/module/az.compute/new-azgalleryapplication).
-In this example, we're creating a Linux app named *myApp* in the *myGallery* Azure Compute Gallery, in the *myGallery* resource group and I've given a short description of the VM application for my own use.
+In this example, we're creating a Linux app named *myApp* in the *myGallery* Azure Compute Gallery, in the *myGallery* resource group, and I've given a short description of the VM application for my own use.
 Replace the values as needed.

 ```azurepowershell-interactive
 $galleryName = "myGallery"